giokok-test/simulate-rl/README.md

 `episode_duration` value defines how long each episode lasts in minutes and is used to compute the maximum number of simulation steps based on the configured `time_step`.

+When either agent touches the ground the episode terminates.
+If the evader hits the ground its terminal reward scales with the distance to the target using ``target_reward_distance``.
+A reward of one is given when it reaches the goal and it falls off to zero once the evader is roughly 100&nbsp;m away by default.